Search

 If it helps your imagination, you can pick a location that is thematically related to the topic of your monologue.
 For example, if it’s about health, you could choose a hospital or a spa.
 If you’re reciting the speech of a criminal, you could choose the area around a police station, etc.

-Step Two: Assign “Magnetic” Associations
+Step Three: Assign “Magnetic” Associations

 When using a Memory Palace, we want to use as few associations as possible for the maximum amount of words without sacrificing accuracy.